 From the Field Trail, veer onto the White Blaze Trail or the Blue Blaze Trail to discover wooded paths that will take you toward the water.
 The White Blaze Trail is a .75-mile loop eastward to “The Narrows,” which connects Assawompset Pond with smaller Pocksha Pond.
 The out-and-back Blue Blaze Trail connects with the White Blaze Trail and leads a half-mile north to a spectacular pond view at Jeremy’s Point.
 These trails can be steep in places, so make sure you’re prepared before you begin your walk.

 (A full print Assawompset Pond Complex map is available for purchase at the Lakeville Town Clerk’s office for $2.)

 Habitats & Wildlife

 Betty’s Neck is part of the Assawompset Pond Complex, a 4,000-acre area of land in Lakeville, Middleborough, Rochester, and Freetown.
 This land acts as a protective buffer for the ponds, which connect with the Acushnet River and the Mattapoisett River before ultimately flowing to Buzzards Bay.
-(Because this land protects clean drinking water, there is no swimming, wading, or paddling allowed at Betty’s Neck.)

 With so much preserved land in this area, Betty’s Neck provides important habitats for wildlife, including some rare species.
 It’s one of the few places in southeastern Massachusetts where bald eagles nest, and the pond’s clean water supports vulnerable species of turtles, fish, and mussels.
 The presence of these rare species shows how beneficial it is to protect places like the Assawompset Pond Complex for both people and wildlife.